FAQ

 Frequently Asked Questions

-- You need to first instantiate a SOFA object with the authorization server and the authorization scope.
+You need to first instantiate a SOFA object with the authorization server and the authorization scope.

-- The application then calls the appropriate
+The application then calls the appropriate authenticateWithXxx()

-method based on the desired OAuth 2.0 authentication method (grant type). - From then on, the application can get a valid access token anytime thru
+From then on, the application can get a valid access token anytime thru getAccessToken()

-or a ready-to-use HTTP authorization header withgetHttpAuthorizationHeader()
+or a ready-to-use HTTP authorization header with getHttpAuthorizationHeader()

 .
-If the access token has expired in the meantime, SOFA will transparently call the authorization server again for a refreshed or a new token based on the used grant type. - The HTTP authorization header with the access token must then be added to each HTTP request sent to the server holding the protected resource.
+If the access token has expired in the meantime, SOFA will transparently call the authorization server again for a refreshed or a new token based on the used grant type.

-- Only one additional library (
+Only one additional library (org.json.JSONObject

 ) is used to parse the returned JSON data from the authorization server.
 The required class is included in the distribution package.

-- No, SOFA uses the standard Java Logger class which was not affected by this vulnerability.
+No, SOFA uses the standard Java Logger class which was not affected by this vulnerability.